Megan Harlan is an essayist and poet.

 Her first book, Mapmaking (BkMk Press/New Letters), was selected by Sidney Wade for the John Ciardi Prize for Poetry and called "a miracle of invention" by Alice Fulton.
-Her poems have appeared or are forthcoming in American Poetry Review, Hotel Amerika, Prairie Schooner, TriQuarterly, AGNI, PBS NewsHour, Poetry Daily, Verse Daily, and elsewhere.
-Her creative nonfiction essays have recently been published in Alaska Quarterly Review, The Common, and Superstition Review, and will soon appear in Catamaran Literary Reader and Under the Sun.
+Her creative nonfiction essays have recently appeared or are forthcoming in AGNI, Alaska Quarterly Review, Catamaran Literary Reader, The Common, Superstition Review, and Under the Sun.
+Her poems appear in American Poetry Review, Crazyhorse, Hotel Amerika, AGNI, Prairie Schooner, TriQuarterly, PBS NewsHour, Poetry Daily, Verse Daily, and elsewhere.
 Megan has regularly written travel features and book reviews for The New York Times, San Francisco Chronicle, Salon, and Entertainment Weekly, among other publications.
 Her short stories have appeared in journals that include Alaska Quarterly Review, Cimarron Review, Meridian, and Sycamore Review.

 For a more complete bio, please visit the About page.